 - 1. Remove the currently-displayed layer in the display window. - 2.
 Display the 5 most recent band 14 CONUS images. - a.
-From the Data Sources tab of the Data Explorer window, enter a value of 5 into the Number of times field and click Add Source. - b.
-From the Fields panel of the Field Selector, select 11.2 um IR Imagery,SST,clouds,rainfall -> Temperature. - c.
-From the Displays panel, select Imagery -> Image Display. - d.
-Click Create Display. - 3.
+From the Data Sources tab of the Data Explorer window, navigate to the Satellite -> Imagery chooser. - b.
+Enter a value of 5 into the Number of times field and click Add Source. - c.
+From the Fields panel of the Field Selector, select 11.2 um IR Imagery,SST,clouds,rainfall -> Temperature. - d.
+From the Displays panel, select Imagery -> Image Display. - e.
+Click Create Display. - f.
+In the Main Display, use Shift+Left-Click+Drag to zoom in on an interesting feature in the display. - 3.
 Capture a movie of the display. - a.
 From the display panel in the Main Display, select View -> Capture -> Movie. - b.
 In the Movie Capture window, verify that Current View is selected under What to capture. - c.
 Click the Time Animation button.
 Note that the Main Display will now step through the loop, capturing an image of each frame.
 While this process is occurring, don't interact with the display or it's possible that the movie might not save correctly. - d.
 In the Save window, enter 1 for both Frames per second and End Frame Pause.
 Navigate to the directory where you want to save the animation.
-Enter a file name, choose Animated GIF (.gif) for Files of Type, and click Save. - e.
+Enter a file name (for example, Band\14\loop), choose MPEG-4 files (\.mp4) for Files of Type, and click Save. - e.
 Close the Movie Capture window. - 4.
-Outside of McIDAS-V, open the saved animation in a software that allows you to view animated GIFs.
-For example, an internet browser.
+Outside of McIDAS-V, open the saved animation in a software that allows you to view mp4s.
+For example, Windows Media Player.